mircealungu/student-projects/writing_guidelines/Capitalize_Proper_Names.md

 Capitalize Proper Nouns
 ===

-The following are proper names, and thus capitalized:
+The following are proper nouns, and thus capitalized:

 - Python
 - Git